skip to content

 Disrespectful Conduct in Court

-Maximum penalty: $1250 or 3 months imprisonment
+Maximum penalty: $1,250 or imprisonment for 3 months

-Disrespectful conduct includes:
+Disrespectful conduct includes [s 60(9)]:

-• using offensive or threatening language; and
+• using offensive or threatening language

 • interfering with or undermining the authority, dignity or performance of the court.